Noncontrolling Interest

 Investors must consider the implications of NCI on their risk exposure.
 A high level of NCI in a subsidiary could indicate:

-- Financial Stability: If a subsidiary underperforms, noncontrolling interests may be left vulnerable, impacting the overall valuation of the parent company.
+- Financial Stability: If a subsidiary underperforms, noncontrolling interests may be vulnerable, impacting the overall valuation of the parent company.

 Evaluating Performance